 Led by Vinay Badhwar, MD, FACS, FACC, along with some of the most respected cardiac surgeons, cardiologists, interventional radiologists, cardiac electrophysiologists, and vascular surgeons, the heart and vascular programs of West Virginia University and WVU Medicine are among the best in the United States.

 Vinay Badhwar, MD, FACS, FACC

-Dr. Badhwar is the executive chair of the WVU Heart and Vascular Institute.
-He is internationally recognized as a master cardiac valve surgeon and a team builder with extensive healthcare leadership experience.
+Dr. Badhwar is internationally recognized as a master cardiac valve surgeon and a team builder with extensive healthcare leadership experience.
 He is also a national expert in complex mitral valve repair, atrial fibrillation surgery, minimally invasive valve surgery, and robotic surgery.

 He previously served as the chief of cardiac surgery at the University of Pittsburgh’s Presbyterian Hospital and director of cardiac surgery for the University of Pittsburgh Medical Center Heart and Vascular Institute.